Skip to main content

 5 mentions Positive Neutral Negative

-The music is generally liked for its ethereal and ambient quality, providing a mellow background that allows players to focus on gameplay intermittently.
-However, some users feel it lacks dynamic modulation and could benefit from more energetic, hype tracks to enhance engagement.
+The game's music is ethereal and subtle, creating a relaxed atmosphere that allows players to focus on gameplay or zone out.
+However, some users feel it lacks dynamic modulation and more energetic, hype tracks that could enhance engagement during play.
+Overall, the soundtrack is enjoyable but could benefit from groovier, more stimulating compositions.

 • “Game is fun, but it's a big miss that the modules don't modulate the soundtrack like real 'modules' on a synth rack.”